cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 > ✅ **Reduce a probability of uncertainty conflicts**
 >
-> - The cluster's uncertainty window is configurable.
-Operators can reduce the probability of uncertainty conflicts by reducing the cluster's [--max-offset](https://www.cockroachlabs.com/docs/v21.2/cockroach-start.html#flags)  setting.
+> - The most effective approach to reducing a probability of uncertainty conflicts is tightening the NTP clocks synchronization that lowers the true clock offsets.
+This will have a positive impact for all transactions, short- and long- running.
-> - The `max-offset` setting can be safely reduced from the current default 500ms to 250ms or below, if the clock synchronization relies on robust networking and NTP sources & configuration.
+> - After tightening the clock synchronization and determining the the true clock offsets, operators can reduce the probability of uncertainty conflicts by reducing the cluster's configurable uncertainty window with [--max-offset](https://www.cockroachlabs.com/docs/v21.2/cockroach-start.html#flags)  setting.
+Most operating environments rely on robust networking and NTP sources & configuration and the `--max-offset` setting can be safely reduced from the current default 500ms to 250ms or below.
-> - Reducing the `max-offset` does not guarantee a measurable improvement.
+> - Reducing the `--max-offset` does not guarantee a measurable improvement.
 With a smaller uncertainty window, the probability of uncertainty conflicts is lower.
-If uncertainty retries are observed with a 500 ms  `max-offset`, it's reasonable to expect fewer retries with a 250 ms  `max-offset`.
+If uncertainty retries are observed with a 500 ms  `max-offset`, it's reasonable to expect fewer retries with a 250 ms  `--max-offset`.
+A major factor here is the relationship between the `--max-offset` and the elapsed time of successful transactions.
+Reducing the `--max-offset` to 250ms helps to reduce uncertainty restarts for transactions that run for more than 250ms.